kyma-project/kyma/docs/kyma/docs/03-01-components.md

 ## Service Catalog

 The Service Catalog lists all of the services available to Kyma users through the registered Service Brokers.
-Using the Service Catalog, you can provision new services in the
+Use the Service Catalog to provision new services in the
 Kyma [Kubernetes](https://kubernetes.io/) cluster and create bindings between the provisioned service and an application.

 ## Service Mesh